What is the story behind retail store closings?

 BY JEAN REGAN, PRESIDENT & CEO

-For the past few years, almost every time you turned on the news, another retail bankruptcy or round of store closings was announced.
+For the past few years, almost every time you turn on the news another retail bankruptcy or round of store closings is announced.
 As of this summer, there were already 5,300 retail store closings announced, including Sears, Macy’s, JCPenney and Kmart stores.
 We also saw nine national retail chains file for bankruptcy including Payless ShoeSource, RadioShack and The Limited, who closed all 250 of its stores.